Fellowship training consists of 13 four-week blocks per year divided as follows:

 Learning environment and educational conferences

-A large faculty composed of expert educators who participate in clinical conferences, seminars, small discussion groups, journal clubs, and one-on-one instruction significantly enhance the learning environment.
+A world-class faculty composed of expert educators who participate in clinical conferences, seminars, small discussion groups, journal clubs, and one-on-one instruction significantly enhance the learning environment.

 Core educational conferences include:

 - Tuesday: Core curriculum lecture series

 - Wednesday: Cardiac imaging grand rounds, cardiac cath lab conference, hemodynamics special sessions